Sokrkose/ARTEMIS_2016-2018/README.md

 # Applied Research Team in Electronics & Microcontrolled Systems (ARTEMIS)

-Here, there are some projects that I developed in this University Research Team from 2016 to 2018
+Some projects that I developed in the University Research Team ARTEMIS, while I was a member of the team (2016-2018)